 To effectively track and assess the effects of R&D activities on the economic competitiveness of hydropower technologies—and to effectively prioritize those activities—the US Department of Energy (DOE) and other hydropower stakeholders need data regarding the costs and performance of US hydropower plants.

-The Hydropower Cost Modeling (HCM) project provides that data, along with modeling and analysis.
+The Hydropower Cost Modeling project provides those data, along with modeling and analysis.
 Although many private-sector organizations are capable of modeling the cost of hydropower, none has the incentive or capability to perform analyses and derive insight at the national scale necessary to support decision-making by DOE and other policymakers.
-Executing this work through DOE and the national laboratories ensures that results are (and are perceived as) scientific, credible, and unbiased.
+Executing this work through DOE and the national laboratories ensures that results are scientific, credible, and unbiased.

 Results from this project will be used to update data sets and knowledge on national hydropower costs.
 Multiple small hydropower consultants will be directly engaged to support cost modeling activities, and the broader hydropower community will be consulted to evaluate, improve, and validate cost baselines and targets.
-The focus of current work includes non-powered dams (dams that don’t generate power), stream-reach development (uninterrupted areas of rivers or streams), and relicensing data.
+The focus of current work includes non-powered dams (dams that do not generate power), stream-reach development (uninterrupted areas of rivers or streams), and relicensing data.